jilljenn/tryalgo/docs/content.rst

 Another example, which is as classical and famous, is the problem of constructing a `minimum weight spanning tree <https://en.wikipedia.org/wiki/Minimum_spanning_tree>`_ for a given edge weighted connected graph.
 It is solved with the greedy Kruskal's algorithm, see `kruskal <tryalgo/tryalgo.html#module-tryalgo.kruskal>`__.

-The lowest common ancestor problem consists of building a datastructure that stores a rooted tree and can answer efficiently queries of the form: "Which vertex is the closest common ancestor to two given vertices".
+The lowest common ancestor problem consists of building a data structure that stores a rooted tree and can answer efficiently queries of the form: "Which vertex is the closest common ancestor to two given vertices".
 The most elegant solution consists in a reduction to the minimum range query problem, see `lowest_common_ancestor <tryalgo/tryalgo.html#module-tryalgo.lowest_common_ancestor>`__.

 Sets